jackfsuia/Vecparser/README.md

 ## License

-ShampooSalesAgent is licensed under the Apache 2.0 License found in the [LICENSE](LICENSE) file in the root directory of this repository.
+Vecparser is licensed under the Apache 2.0 License found in the [LICENSE](LICENSE) file in the root directory of this repository.

 ## Citation